Programme Main Staff

 TECHNICAL UNIVERSITY OF ATHENS

 MArch (AUTH) PhD (Edinburgh University).
-Full Professor of Architectural Design: Historic, Typological and Methodological Approaches, NTUA.
+Emeritus Professor of Architectural Design: Historic, Typological and Methodological Approaches, NTUA.
 Teaching in undergraduate, master & doctoral level.
 Research interests: new architecture in archaeological areas, didactics of architectural design.
 Author/co-author of books and articles: V. Lioliou, G.C.
 Moniz, K. Demiri,“Távora’s struggle for ‘other’ traditions in dialogue with Pikionis, Conference IASTE 2018: The Politics of Tradition / “Revitalising the urban archaeological palimpsest” (2017) Proceedings of the International Conference on Changing Cities III, p.
 466-54/ “New architecture as an infill in historic context, Architecture and Urban Planning,” Vol 7, TUR, Latvia (2013).
 Participation in designing the new NBG building (1st prize in architectural competition) over archaeological remains in Athens historic centre.
 Member of ICOMOS Hellenic.

 Nelly Marda[email protected]